sonatype-nexus-community/the-cla/README.md

 Replace the stuff in the `<>` with your values (and remove the `<>` characters if that isn't immediately apparent), `chmod +x docker.sh`, and `./docker.sh`

 After you have done this, you SHOULD have a running service, somewhere in AWS :)

-### GitHub

-More to come!
-This is where we will explain how to setup the oauth app!